henry-oberholtzer/research-log/README.md

 9:47am - Resuming Django Tutorial

+12:00pm - Breaking for lunch, at part 8 in Django tutorial.
+I think I will use this for my capstone

 ## 3-11-24

 8am - Starting research on "videosound" to create an application to convert mp3s and images to mp4